svcaf/2025-AI4Legislation-Public/Resources.md

 ### LegiScan Public API
 LegiScan offers two free versions of their legislative data services, from bill monitoring to legal text JSONs.
 Learn more about registering and generating an API key on [the LegiScan website](https://legiscan.com/).

+### Data.gov Datasets
+The United States Government’s open data site is designed to unleash the power of government open data to inform decisions by the public and policymakers, drive innovation and economic activity, achieve agency missions, and strengthen the foundation of an open and transparent government.

 # Other Resources

 ### Join our Competition Discord!